Ametora: How Japan Saved American Style

 Ametora is a cultural history covering the Japanese assimilation of American fashion over the past hundred and fifty years — Ivy, hippie, outdoor, rock 'n' roll, preppy, street fashion, and vintage — showing how Japanese trendsetters and entrepreneurs mimicked, adapted, imported, and ultimately perfected American style.

 Excerpts of Ametora in The New Yorker and Lapham's Quarterly.
 Interviewed for GQ, Monocle Radio, The Fader, Put This On, FashionREDEF, and Fashionista.
-Reviews and recommendations in New York Times, Wall Street Journal, Vogue, Entertainment Weekly, People, Quartz, The Globe and Mail, The Japan Times, A Continuous Lean, and Publisher's Weekly, and the LA Review of Books.
+Reviews and recommendations in New York Times, Wall Street Journal, Vogue, Entertainment Weekly, People, Quartz, The Globe and Mail, The Japan Times, A Continuous Lean, Publisher's Weekly, and the LA Review of Books.

 Buy Ametora on Amazon or at an independent bookstore.

 Sign up for the Ametora Dispatches monthly newsletter and read extra texts from the book at Ametora Extended.